-Thecomes in black and gold and is roughly 10 inches tall and 6 inches across.
-The plant and soil aren’t included, which at first may seem disappointing; however, any plant lover will love the blank canvas and the opportunity to put their favorite succulent, cactus, or other small plant inside!
+The favorite succulent, cactus, or other small plant inside!comes in black and gold and is roughly 10 inches tall and 6 inches across.
+The plant and soil aren’t included, which at first may seem disappointing; however, any plant lover will love the blank canvas and the opportunity to put their

 This terrarium has a small side door, which makes for easy watering and fertilizing as well as placing plants inside.
 Made of clear glass and a copper frame, the angled design makes the terrarium interesting from every angle.
 Its sturdy composition will serve your plant-loving Valentine for years to come, whether as a miniature indoor garden or a tea light holder (or both, if you have battery-operated tea lights and remember to remove them every time the plants need watering).

 This book is a perfect gift for both plant nerds and reading enthusiasts (bonus points if your Valentine is both!).
 Conservatories, often known for their botanical, cultural, and social uses, have evolved throughout history to be truly magnificent structures.
 They’ve served as large gardens and homes to art pieces, filtering beautiful light through their glass and making their appearances around the world since the 18th century.